 ASU has many financial aid options.
 Almost everyone, regardless of income, can qualify for some form of financial aid.
 In fact, more than 70 percent of all ASU students receive some form of financial assistance every year.

-These are just a few of the top career paths you can pursue with a major in this bachelor's degree program:
+These are just a few of the top career paths students can pursue with a major in this bachelor's degree program:

 Students also can combine statistics with other disciplines, such as business or economics, to enhance preparation for their personal career goals.